SavvasStephanides/savvas/src/posts/mongodb.md

 That is where the name Mongo comes from.
 It's short for Humongous! 😀

 Can't wait to get started?
-Visit the MongoDB documentation to get started: https://docs.mongodb.com/manual/tutorial/getting-started/
+Visit the [MongoDB documentation to get started](https://docs.mongodb.com/manual/tutorial/getting-started/)